 Functionality/Actionability - Indicators are 'reform-oriented'.
 They reflect best practices through which countries can manage the risks.
-They capture aspects of policy-making and regulation which are under the control of governments.
+They capture aspects of policy-making and regulation that are under the control of governments.

-Availability of data - Data for indicators are available from sources that are reputable and reliable.
-Indicators are based on data that are relevant, readily accessible and easy to collect.
+Data availability - Data for indicators is available from sources that are reputable and reliable.
+Indicators are based on data that is relevant, readily accessible and easy to collect.